Predictia/AQUA/docs/sphinx/source/diagnostics/global_ocean.rst

 Description
 -----------

-This package provides a set of diagnostics associated with the Global Ocean which in the current release include Hovmoller figures, time series analysis, and trends at different depths of the ocean.
+This package provides a set of diagnostics to track evolution and trends of temperature and salinity in the global and other regional oceans, using a battery of hovmoller figures, time series plots and maps of regional temporal trends at different depths of the ocean.

 All these diagnostics are produced in a consistent way, for a selected model simulation.